 Phoenix Distracted Driving Accident Lawyers

 Being involved in a serious distracted driving accident in Phoenix is likely to change your life and the lives of your family members instantly.
 As a victim, you’ll want answers about what happened and why it happened, but more you will be searching for peace of mind and ways to get better faster.
 But healing from your physical and emotional injuries may not always be as quick and as easy as you would like.
 In fact, for the majority of victims of serious injuries, the road to recovery is long and arduous, and you’ll be focused on figuring out how to pay for your recovery and how to get the assistance you need to make it through your recovery financially while you are trying to recuperate physically, emotionally and mentally.
-Unfortunately, in many cases victims don’t get the help or the absolution they need to make a full recovery.
+Unfortunately, many victims don’t get the help or the absolution they need to make a full recovery.
 Working with the insurance company may feel like a nightmare come to life and trying to get what you need from the driver who caused your accident and your injuries may seem like an impossible dream.
 But your recovery does not have to be all pain and sorrow.
 Working with a skilled Phoenix car accident attorney on your case can help to make it go more smoothly, so that you can focus on what really matters: your recovery.

-The Husband and Wife Law Team have been working on behalf of victims injured in distracted driving accidents for more than 20 years.
+The Husband & Wife Law Team have been working on behalf of victims injured in Phoenix distracted driving accidents for more than 20 years.
 We know what it takes to stand up to the insurance companies and to stand up against the representatives for the other driver.
 We are not afraid to go head-to-head with the defense in negotiations or litigation to ensure that you get the compensation you need and deserve for your injuries and for your recovery.
 We’re here for you from the first time you reach out, and if your injuries keep you from traveling, we will come to you to keep your stress low.

 Distracted driving accidents happen every day and are becoming more prevalent with the increase in the number of drivers on the road with "something else" to focus on other than the task of driving.
 According to the Arizona Department of Transportation (ADOT), around 1,660 traffic collisions are primarily caused by distracted drivers each year throughout the state.
 And these accidents don’t just happen because of beautiful scenery.
-Some of the most common causes of distracted driving collisions on the roads of Arizona, including in Phoenix, include, but are not limited to, the following.
+Some of the most common causes of distracted driving collisions on the roads of Arizona, include, but are not limited to, the following.

 - Talking, or texting, on a cell phone while driving, often removing their hands from the wheel, or taking their eyes off of the road.